-One weak point of the vast majority of universal remotes is that they can't control most smart home equipment, or Sony’s PS3 and PS4.
-This is because they use either Bluetooth, RF or Wi-Fi instead of infrared.
-The solution is a hub that supports these other standards, and right now you have two main choices.
+A weakness that the vast majority of universal remotes share is that they can't control most smart home devices, or Sony’s PS3 and PS4.
+This is because they use either Bluetooth, RF or Wi-Fi instead of IR.
+The answer is a hub that supports these other standards, and right now you have two major options.

-Logitech offers the best-known, and best, one.
-The Logitech Home Hub works with Microsoft and Sony game consoles, and a wide variety of smart home gadgets including Philips Hue lights.
-It hooks onto your home Wi-Fi, and can be controlled either by a phone app or one of Logitech’s higher-end remotes.
+Logitech offers the best, and the most popular one.
+The Logitech Home Hub is compatible with Microsoft and Sony game consoles, and a wide range of smart home gadgets including Philips Hue lights.
+It connects to your home Wi-Fi network, and can be controlled either by a mobile app or one of Logitech’s higher-end remotes.

 Using one of the Harmony series’ tasty macro activities, you could therefore set the lighting level for movie night, as well as turning on your AV setup, with a single press.